- Broadcasters' and Publishers' Liability

 Coverage under the plan is afforded to University employees and recognized volunteers as well as enrolled students pursuing courses of instruction at or under the direction or auspices of a participating medical facility.

-Units currently covered under this self-insured program are:
+Units currently covered under this self-funded program are:

 - MU College of Veterinary Medicine